 Music and Lyrics by Stephen Sondheim Book by George Furth

-_ FIRST TORONTO PRODUCTION IN 25 YEARS
+_ FIRST TORONTO PRODUCTION IN ALMOST 30 YEARS!

 Company, said by many to have launched the age of the modern musical, centres on Robert, a single man unable to commit to a steady relationship, the married couples who are his best friends, and his three on-again off-again girlfriends.
 Set in early-1970s, upper-middle-class Manhattan and told through a series of vignettes in no particular chronological order, each character and scene is linked by the celebration of Bobby’s 35th birthday.